 Call me nostalgic but I love a good Pineapple Upside-Down Cake!
 Second to ice cream cake, Pineapple Upside-Down Cake is the quintessential summer cake in my opinion.
 A moist yellow cake topped with gooey baked pineapple slices in a butter & sugar syrup and dotted with maraschino cherries, what's not to love?

-It has been years since I last made a Pineapple Upside-Down Cake because Jason doesn’t care for it and I fear what will happen if I am left alone with a whole cake to myself.
+It has been years since I last made a Pineapple Upside-Down Cake because I'm the only on in the house who likes it and I fear what will happen if I am left alone with a whole cake to myself.
 (Bad, bad things will happen I can tell you that much)

 This last weekend I finally broke down, bought a can of pineapples and set to making this classic cake.
 The smell of pineapples, butter and brown sugar baking away is enough to drive anyone mad with hunger.
 It just might be the most delicious smelling cake that ever baked to golden brown goodness in my oven.